Pope OKs Canada trip to help healing with Indigenous peoples

 The pilgrimage could be the occasion for a papal apology that has been demanded by many in Canada.

-Given the time usually required to organize an overseas papal visit, it appeared unlikely such a pilgrimage could happen this year.

 Francis had already agreed to meet in December with Indigenous survivors of Canada’s notorious residential schools amid calls for a papal apology for the Catholic Church’s role.
 At that time, the bishops conference said the pontiff had invited the delegations to the Vatican and would meet separately with three groups — First Nations, Metis and Inuit — during their Dec.
 17-20 visit.
 The pope will then preside over a final audience with all three groups Dec.
-20, according to the bishops group.

-It wasn’t immediately clear if that Vatican meeting would go forward or if a papal pilgrimage might preclude it.
+20.

+On Wednesday, Toronto Cardinal Thomas Collins said that the December encounters will help lay the groundwork for the Canadian pilgrimage.
+“Over the course of several days, through authentic listening and dialogue, Pope Francis will hear directly from those who have suffered,’’ said the cardinal in a statement.

+Collins said that his country’s bishops had apologized earlier this year as they “sorrowfully acknowledged the historical and ongoing trauma and the legacy of suffering and challenges faced by Indigenous peoples that continue to this day.”

 Earlier this year, investigators in Canada using ground-penetrating radar have reported finding hundreds of unmarked graves at the sites of two residential schools for Indigenous children.
 The discoveries — more than 600 graves in one school, 215 bodies in another — revived calls, including from Canadian Prime Minister Justin Trudeau, for the pope to make a formal apology.